28th Infantry Division (United States): Federalization

-The division, commanded by Major General Edward Martin, was called into federal service on 17 February 1941 during World War II (although the United States was neutral at this point) at Camp Livingston, Louisiana.
+The division, commanded by Major General Edward Martin, was called into federal service on 17 February 1941 during World War II, although the U.S. was not involved in the conflict at that point.
+Instead of Camp Bullis, the division traveled to Indiantown Gap for organization and training.
 In February 1942, the division, now commanded by Major General James Ord, was reorganized; the brigade headquarters were disbanded, and the 111th Infantry Regiment was detached from the 28th and reorganized as a separate regimental combat team, initially used to guard important Eastern Seaboard industrial facilities under the Eastern Defense Command.